I always have mint growing in my garden and so it really is a doddle to make this mint sauce. It really is best made fresh and used the same day.

 - 90 g fructose

 - couple of turns of freshly ground black pepper

-- place the sugar and the water into a small sauce pan
+- place the fructose and the water into a small saucepan

 - place over a low temperature on the stove, and stir while the sugar dissolves

 - increase to a medium temperature and then bring to the boil

 - reduce the temperature and simmer for 3 minutes without stirring

 - grind in the pepper, add the vinegar and stir in the mint